highcharts-for-python/highcharts-maps/README.rst

 Odds are you are aware of
 `Highcharts Maps <https://www.highcharts.com/products/maps/>`__.
 If not, why not?
-It is one of the world's most popular, most powerful, category-defining JavaScript data visualization library for map data.
+It is the world's most popular, most powerful, category-defining JavaScript data visualization library and - in particular - for map/GIS data.

-If you are building a web or mobile app/dashboard that will be visualizing geographic data in some fashion, you should absolutely take a look at the Highcharts suite of solutions.
+If you are building a web or mobile app/dashboard that will be visualizing data in a geographic context, you should absolutely take a look at the Highcharts suite of solutions.
 Just take a look at some of their fantastic `Highcharts Maps demo visualizations <https://www.highcharts.com/demo/maps>`__.